 Role of Observation

 Iris melanomas have relatively good outcomes with a 5-year survival rate of more than 95%.
-They are predominantly of the spindle-cell type and are usually smaller in size than posterior melanomas because of earlier detection.
+They are predominantly of the spindle-cell type and are usually smaller in size than posterior melanomas because they are detected earlier.
 Conservative management is generally advocated whenever possible, but surgical intervention may be justified with unequivocal tumor growth or with extensive disease at initial examination.

 Although patients diagnosed with small choroidal tumors were not eligible for participation in the Collaborative Ocular Melanoma Study (COMS), these patients were offered participation in a prospective follow-up study to evaluate the natural history of small lesions.
-Two-year and 5-year tumor growth estimates of 21% and 31%, respectively, were reported.
-Clinical risk factors associated with tumor growth included:[3,5]
+Two-year tumor growth estimates of 21% and 5-year tumor growth estimates of 31% were reported.
+Clinical risk factors associated with tumor growth included the following:[3,5]

 Role of Surgery